Radhach9027/NetworkClient/README.md

 ### Connecting to a websocket using sample request:
 * In order to achieve this, we need to create an endpoint and conform NetworkRequestProtocol to it.
-* NetworkRequestProtocol is responsibilble for building the socket request from the host app.
+* NetworkRequestProtocol is responsible for building the socket request from the host app.
 * As of the moment we'r using piesocket.com for testing purpose, you can find the api details once you signup [Here](https://www.piesocket.com/)

 ```